-As a child and well into adolescence, I would share my dreams with my grandmother who had been my primary caregiver from infancy to age 5.
+As a child and well into adolescence, I would share my dreams with my grandmother who had been my primary caregiver from infancy until age 5.

 We lived in a small fishing village known as Island Harbour on the island of Anguilla, a British territory in the Caribbean Sea.

-I was fifteen when I dreamt of being alone on a familiar beach where I noticed a crib.
+I was a teenager when I dreamed of being alone on a familiar beach where I noticed a crib.
 Inside the crib, there was a fish.
 When I told my grandmother of this dream she said it meant that someone was pregnant.
 "Oh, because of the crib," I had thought.
 She said, "No." It was because of the fish.
-I had no reason to doubt my grandmother's wisdom since she had given birth to nine children including my mom.
+I had no reason to doubt my grandmother's wisdom since she had given birth to nine children.

 Dreams of fish then became the way my inner wisdom communicated each time new life was growing inside of me.

 “Go to the sea,” my grandmother used to say.
 She believed that the sea was the cure for just about any ailment, physical or otherwise.
 She would send us off without a word of caution.
-My cousins, my siblings and I would swim together in the ocean most often without any adult present.
-She trusted we would be okay, and we were.
+My cousins, my siblings and I would swim together in the ocean most often without any adult supervision.

 How did you know that we would all remain safe?
 It is as though she now answers, Child, you were never unattended.
 I asked the sea to watch over all of you.
 If ever you ventured too far, its waves would gently usher you closer to shore…And now, now I am the sea…

 Our dreams are much like the sea, mysterious and filled with possibility.
 Behind closed eyes, we enter a world of darkness.
 It is this darkness that restores our inner sight, our soul's vision.